 - Make the cabbage roll filling by mixing the mince meat together with the rice and season with salt and pepper.

 - On a wooden board start filling and rolling each cabbage leaf.
 Fill each leaf with approximately 1 heaped tablespoon of the meat and rice mixture then cover with the end of the leaf and fold in the two sides and roll.
 Place into a tray (if cooking in the oven) or a large pot (if cooking on the stove top).
-Place the cabbage rolls into your tray or pot.
-Pour in the leftover blanching liquid (use enough liquid to cover most of the cabbage rolls).
+Place the cabbage rolls into your tray or pot and add the carrot and tomatoes to the pot of cabbage rolls as you fill them up, layer by layer.
+If you’re using any other of the optional ingredients that you like, add them at this stage.
+Once you’ve filled up the whole pot pour in the leftover blanching liquid (use enough liquid to cover most of the cabbage rolls).

 - Cover with some foil (if using a tray) or cover with a lid (if using a pot).
-Bring to a simmer and cook on a low heat continuously for approximately 1 hour or 180 degrees if your cooking the cabbage rolls in the oven.
+Bring to a simmer and cook on a low heat continuously for approximately 1 hour or 180 degrees if you are cooking the cabbage rolls in the oven.

 - Serve in a bowl along with the liquid (optional) and top with sour cream and fresh herbs/chilli flakes.